ldionne/mpl11/README.md

 ### Why isn't `apply` a method?
 There are two main reasons for this.
-First, if `apply` were a method, one would need to make every metafunction class an instance of the typeclass defining `apply`.
-Since metafunction classes are very common, that would be very cumbersome.
+First, if `apply` were a method, one would need to make every lifted metafunction an instance of the typeclass defining `apply`.
+Since lifted metafunctions are very common, that would be very cumbersome.
 Second, making `apply` a method requires using the usual method dispatching mechanism, which adds some overhead.